NMLS Resource Center Redesign

 We created a journey map from self-evaluation to guide 6 interviews with call-center agents.

-I began with a hypothesis journey map from a self-guided system review, then led six remote, semi-structured 1:1 interviews (60–90 minutes).
-I transcribed and affinity-clustered insights, quantified pain-point frequency (number of participants citing each issue), and updated the journey maps weighted by mention strength.
+I began with a hypothesis journey map from a self-guided system review, then led six remote, semi-structured 1:1 interviews (60–90 minutes) with call center agents who understood the licensing process and its pitfalls inside out.

-I began with a hypothesis journey map from a self-guided system review, then led six remote, semi-structured 1:1 interviews (60–90 minutes).
-I transcribed and affinity-clustered insights, quantified pain-point frequency (number of participants citing each issue), and updated the journey maps weighted by mention strength.
+I began with a hypothesis journey map from a self-guided system review, then led six remote, semi-structured 1:1 interviews (60–90 minutes) with call center agents who understood the licensing process and its pitfalls inside out.

 Led call-centre agent interviews using a custom Excel guide outlining key steps across six core workflows